noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 [...I already expected this would happen... but you do realize this is the third time already, right?!
 I mean, can you please not go along with that flow as if it’s a matter of course?!
-Compared to the number of people who participated in this, isn’t my part a little too big!!?!
+Compared to the number of people who participated in this, isn’t my part a little too big?!
 If I don’t get paid extra here, it’s not worth it!]

 [I see, alright.
 Shalltear certainly is helping us a lot... so I’ll specially give you the Number 3 position in our “Baby Castella Research Group”!]